agnflame/PowerLaw/Experimental data/README.md

 This resulted in a mean mRNA curve (in time) for each experimental condition, each gene, and each RNA species (nuclear, cytoplasmic, and total), resulting in 12 curves in total, of which eight were used in Fig. 5.
 Through bootstrapping the single-cell data, multiple resampled mean mRNA count curves can be obtained to compute the sampling distribution for the estimated parameters to investigate their uncertainty.

-The file "Code_Figs_5_S11.ipynb" is a Jupyter notebook written in Julia and can be ran to reproduce Figs. 5 & S11 showing the results of fitting the nonlinear regression model to the yeast data.
+The file `Code_Figs_5_Supp14.ipynb` is a Jupyter notebook written in Julia and can be ran to reproduce Fig. 5 & Supplementary Fig. 14 showing the results of fitting the nonlinear regression model to the yeast data.

 ## Mouse inflammation data